mem3nto0/ModiDeC-RNA-modification-classifier/README.md

      numpy == 1.26.4
      ont-remora == 3.2.0

-We also offer a "remora_TF2_env.yml" file to install the same conda environment to run all the ModiDeC GUI.
+To install the Conda environment to run the ModiDeC GUI, we suggest running the two following command lines in the prompt of Linux or WSL.

+     sudo apt install gcc -y
+     conda env create -f environment.yml

+These two command lines will install C and C++ interpreters (needed for Remora) and it will create a new conda environment called
+"Remora_TF2".
+Rembemer to move t
 IMPORTANT: ont-remora libraries is a Linux-based library, which means that ModiDeC can be used in Linx system or Windows with WSL.

 ## General information ModiDeC GUI